Python or Node.Js: Which Is Better for Your Project?

 - Software testing (including automated tests): unit-testing tools like Pytest, or web testing tools like PAMIE and Selenium

-Python is an easy, yet powerful, versatile programming language with advanced documentation and high-level development frameworks.
+Python is an easy, yet powerful, versatile programming language with advanced documentation and high-level development frameworks (additionally, check out web development using Python).
 It’s the go-to language for Big Data applications and also suits business solutions, educational platforms, scientific and healthcare applications.

 Node.js: Pros, Cons & Node.js Use Cases